pjconnect/miu-game-review-web/README.md

 # MIU PHP

-This is a client and a server written in Angular for the UI, Node, and Express for the backend and it uses MongoDB.
+This is a client and a server written in Angular, Node, and Express and uses MongoDB.